driesvints/vat-calculator/README.md

 Next up, you need a dropdown to let your users select their billing country.
 This select field needs the `data-vat="country"` attribute, so that the VAT Calculator JS knows, where to look for country codes.

+Since there are also quite a few VAT rate exceptions for specific regions or cities, it is highly recommended to add an input field to collect postal codes.
+This field needs a `data-vat="posta-code"` attribute.

 And last but not least, to automatically validate VAT Numbers / VAT IDs you can have an input field with the `data-vat="vat_number"` attribute specified.

 So your form will look like this: